 My bike came with the commonly fitted Stage 1 performance kit: an EJK fuel controller, FMF Q4 pipe with MegaBomb header, drilled air box sides, spark screen removed from air filter element and a 13T sprocket.
 All probably great for recreational dirt biking; not so well suited to slow backroad touring where fuel economy and not breaking something is a priority.

-Before I even rode the F-L I refitted the original 14T, and after a dirt ride in the hills I knew that FMF pipe had to go too, even after we tried quieting it.
-I was also not so keen on extra holes in the air box sides; that’s the last thing you do for long-range desert riding, though apart from sandstorms, it’s trailing others’ dust that is usually the problem.
+Before I even rode the bike I refitted the original 14T, and after a dirt ride in the Phoenix hills I knew that FMF pipe had to go too, even after we tried quieting it.
+I was also not so keen on extra holes in the air box sides; that’s the last thing you do for long-range desert riding, though apart from sandstorms, it’s trailing others’ dust that’s usually the problem.

-After Death Valley I pulled off the air box tape and immediately thought it ran better (certainly a nice induction throb was apparent).
+After Death Valley I pulled off the air box tape and immediately thought it ran better.
 Sure enough, the bike climbed steadily along Highway 395 from 4000′ to nearly 8500′ in the Sierra Nevada after which I stayed at 7000′ most of that day at up to 65-70mph.
 The tank was now returning 58US or 70UK mpg, peaking at 73US/88UKmpg around Lake Tahoe.
 That was more like it.

 An email to Dobeck who make EJKs (my red unit is branded ‘FMF’ but is an EJK) came back with a very quick response suggesting: 1.5, 1.5, 2.5 and with the switch points unmodified.